NEED FOR THE PROJECT

 - Exploration and development of new onshore natural gas fields in NSW, Victoria and the Northern Territory has slowed dramatically

 These shifts have resulted in a tightening of gas supplies to the east coast domestic market and a material increase in the price of natural gas.

 Various studies into Australia’s energy market have predicted further gas shortfalls in the east coast market of between 50 to 150 petajoules (PJs) per annum.
 NSW’s current demand is around 140PJs per annum.

 Gas prices for large industrial users have almost doubled in the last seven years, with the sharpest increase following the commencement of LNG exports from Queensland in 2015.

 In 2017, some industrial gas users were being offered new gas contracts at a wholesale price of $20/GJ.
 This is around five times the average of historical contracts struck before 2015.

 A number of industry groups and industrial users of natural gas have found not only has the cost of gas being offered to them increased, but that they are unable to source long-term contracts with suppliers.
 This has created increased uncertainty for major gas users around both their profitability and long term viability.

-By importing LNG directly into NSW, AIE plans to make a new source of gas available to the NSW market.
+By bringing LNG directly into NSW by ship, AIE will make a new source of gas available, that would not have previously reached the NSW market.

-JERA, a key partner in the AIE consortium is the largest buyer of LNG in the world, ensuring access to competitively priced LNG.
-The delivery of natural gas directly into NSW will also eliminate the additional pipeline transmission costs currently involved in bringing gas to NSW from Victoria and Queensland.
+The Port Kembla Gas Terminal will act as a “virtual pipeline” delivering natural gas directly into NSW and eliminating the additional pipeline transmission costs currently involved in bringing gas to NSW from Victoria and Queensland.